RodZill4/material-maker/material_maker/doc/node_transform_spherize.rst

 * *Radius* define the scale of the sphere.

 * *Amount* defines the strength of the distortion

-* *Scale* defines the scale of the input image on the sphere

 * *Offset X* and *Offset Y* define the location of the sphere along the X and Y axes.